-Sacrament of Penance: This sacrament allows us to do acts of penance for our sins as a way of deepening our conversion and turning away from the sins we confess.
+Sacrament of Penance: This Sacrament allows us to do acts of penance for our sins as a way of deepening our conversion and turning away from the sins we confess.

-Sacrament of Conversion: It calls us to change, to convert and to become more conformed to the image of Christ.
+Sacrament of Conversion: It calls us to change, to convert and become more conformed to the image of Christ.

-Sacrament of Confession: In this sacrament we are called to disclose our conscience and reveal our sins in absolute confidentiality to the priest.
+Sacrament of Confession: In this Sacrament, we are called to disclose our conscience and reveal our sins in absolute confidentiality to the priest.

-Sacrament of Forgiveness: The ultimate effect of this sacrament is forgiveness of our sins.
+Sacrament of Forgiveness: The ultimate effect of this Sacrament is forgiveness of our sins.

-Sacrament of Reconciliation: By receiving this sacrament we are not only reconciled to God, we are also reconciled to the other members of the Church.
+Sacrament of Reconciliation: By receiving this Sacrament, we are not only reconciled to God, we are also reconciled to the other members of the Church.

 When a person is baptized, every sin is forgiven.
 Of course, if we were baptized as infants, there were no “personal” sins present, only “original sin.”
 In that case, original sin is wiped away.
 But for those who are baptized as adults, they should be pleased to know that every sin of their past is fully wiped away at baptism.
 As mentioned in Chapter Three, in the early Church there were those who actually waited to be baptized until later in life so that they could receive this effect of Baptism closer to death.
 But if we have a proper understanding of both Baptism and Penance, we will realize that infant baptism is the ideal when followed by regular participation in the Sacrament of Penance.
-St. Ambrose is quoted in the Catechism to illustrate this by saying, “there are water and tears: the water of Baptism and the tears of repentance” (St. Ambrose, ep.
+Saint Ambrose is quoted in the Catechism to illustrate this by saying, “there are water and tears: the water of Baptism and the tears of repentance” (St. Ambrose, ep.
 41, 12: PL 16, 1116).
 (CCC #1429)

 The key to understanding the Sacrament of Penance is to understand how glorious it is to embrace a life of ongoing conversion.
 This is the Christian life!
 It’s a life of continually growing closer to God and moving further away from our sins.
 For some, this can seem like a burden and can be undesirable.
 But if we understood the wonderful interior rewards of ongoing and deepening conversion, it would be our greatest desire.

 How do we convert?
 First and foremost, it’s an interior action.
-It means we discovertwo things in the depths of our conscience.
+It means we discover two things in the depths of our conscience.
 We discover sin, and we discover God.
-The goal is obviously to see sin for what it is, and then to turn it over to our merciful God.
+The goal is obviously to see sin for what it is and then to turn it over to our merciful God.
 But God also wants this interior conversion to have exterior aspects.
 Hence, we have the Sacrament of Penance.
-In this sacrament we invite Christ, in the person of the priest, to enter into our conscience and to wipe it clean leaving only God there to consume us more fully.
+In this Sacrament, we invite Christ, in the person of the priest, to enter into our conscience and to wipe it clean leaving only God there to consume us more fully.

-This interior conversion also has the exterior effect of changing our actions and enabling God to shine through us in a more manifest way so as to offer His love and mercy to others.
+This interior conversion also has the exterior effect of changing our actions and enabling God to shine through us in a more manifest way, so as to offer His love and mercy to others.
 So conversion is something first interior which unfolds in our exterior lives.

 Let’s now take a look at the necessary preparations we must make for the Sacrament of Penance from a more practical point of view.
-If we can understand this sacrament for what it is, we may also come to accept the value of regularly practicing it!
+If we can understand this Sacrament for what it is, we may also come to accept the value of regularly practicing it!

 How I Prepare

 Preparation for the Sacrament of Penance is an ongoing process.
 It requires a daily acknowledgement of two things.
 First, we must see God’s mercy for what it is.
-Second, when and only when we understand and believe in God’s mercy will we then be properly prepared to fully embrace this sacrament.
+Second, when and only when we understand and believe in God’s mercy will we then be properly prepared to fully embrace this Sacrament.

 Is God a God of wrath and anger?
 Is He a God of judgment and justice?
 Well, yes, He is.
 But His wrath and anger are holy and are directed at our sins, not us.
-God hates our sin, but loves us with an infinite love.
+God hates our sin but loves us with an infinite love.
 In fact, the reason He hates our sin so much is because He loves us so much.
 He knows that our sin hurts us and hinders our ability to love Him and find the fulfillment in life we so deeply seek.
 God wants us happy and, for that reason, wants us free from sin.

 Start with an understanding of an all-powerful God filled with a holy wrath toward that which hurts us most…our sin.
 Ideally, you will let your own heart grow in the same holy wrath toward your sin.
 You will ideally let your heart see sin for what it is and grow in a desire to be freed of it so that you can be free to love and live as you were made to live.